VergilUa/EntitiesExt/README.md

 6. Use systems as usual to access / process data.
 If you need access to the Entity and its data from MonoBehaviours - use according EntityBehaviour methods.
 EntityBehaviour can also be used to queue up via EntityCommandBuffer structural changes, such as adding / seting / removing components.
 (See Lifecycle)

+Attached component types are displayed via EntityBehaviour inspector.
+Click on them to open a context menu which can be used to figure out where types are originated from.

 ### How it works:
 In editor: